MatheusKael/haste/README.md

 To get started with Haste, follow these steps:

 1. Clone the repository: `git clone https://github.com/yourusername/haste.git`
-2. Install dependencies: `npm install`
-3. Start the development server: `npm start`

 ## Contributing

 Haste is an open-source project and welcomes contributions.
-If you'd like to contribute:
+If you'd like to
+contribute:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.